Loki4j Logback

 Reference

-Most Loki4j appender settings are optional.
+This page describes an XML configuration of Loki4j appender.
+Most of the settings listed below have reasonable defaults and, thus, are optional.
 These few that are required are marked explicitly.

 General settings